Fixture vs Personal Property: What Stays or Goes?

 - Refrigerator: Commonly personal property unless included.

-- Dishwasher: Often treated as a fixture because it is connected to plumbing and cabinetry, but it should still be addressed in writing if it matters.
+- Dishwasher: Almost always a fixture because it is connected to both plumbing and cabinetry.

 If the appliances are important to the buyer, do not rely on assumptions.
 Include the exact items in the offer and confirm them again during inspections and the final walkthrough.